 “We’ve been charged by our teacher to do something no one else has,” she says, calm and confident.
 “It is a great honor, and likely of vital importance.
 I propose we all take the day to prepare and consider the problem on our own, and meet tomorrow to discuss potential solutions and plans.”

 “Seconded,” Red quickly says.
 “It’s good practice to avoid cross-contamination of ideas, and keeps us from discussing solutions before we’ve fully considered the problem.”

 “Agreed,” Satori adds, voice distant.
 “Like Rowan, I have other projects I must put to rest first, so I may put my whole attention on this.”

 “Fine with me,” Tatsumaki adds, and the others nod or shrug.

 “Good,” Rei says.
-“We’ll meet for lunch tomorrow in our cafeteria.”
+“We’ll meet for breakfast tomorrow in our cafeteria.”

 “Should we ask them to join us?”
 Jason asks, pointing a thumb at the door where Tetsuo and Keiji exited.

 “No. Let’s not bother them until we have something specific to test or need advice on.”
 She heads for the door herself.
 “Remember, don’t speak with each other about this for the rest of the day.
 I’ll see you all tomorrow.”

 Red walks back home, notebook in one hand and gaze distant.
 He could have just teleported back, as some of the others did, and saved himself a five minute walk, but he’s so physically inactive these days that even short walks have some value, and he doesn’t want to get too lazy.
 Besides, once he gets to his room he’d just be sitting and thinking anyway.